IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 Quality of Embryo in IVF

-The grade of the embryo depends on the quality of sex cells.
+The grade of the embryo depends on the quality of the sex cells.
 High-grade embryos can reach the blastocyst stage by 120 hours and stick to the endometrium easily.
 Different studies have shown that 79% of high-quality and 64% of good-quality embryos result in a live birth.
 Although the genomes of sex cells cannot be changed, the parents can improve the quality of their sperm and eggs by having a healthy lifestyle and a balanced diet.

 The embryo quality is also related to the quality of sperm.
-Factors such as sperm count, morphology, motility, and concentration are very important in having a high-grade embryo.
+Factors such as sperm count, morphology, motility, and concentration are critical in having a high-grade embryo.
 Therefore, any deficiency in sperm parameters can lead to fertility problems and failure of assisted reproductive methods such as IVF, ICSI, or IUI.

 Moreover, laboratory conditions for fetal development and precision and speed in the transfer process can significantly affect the embryo's quality to a great extent.
 Improper culture environment and the existence of a chromosomal disorder in the sex cells can also lead to implantation failure in 5 to 10 percent of cases.
 Therefore, if a chromosomal disorder is identified in the couple's DNA, they should take the PGD test (preimplantation genetic diagnosis) to lower the risk of passing on inherited diseases.